Friday, August 31, 2007

 Monday, August 20, 2007

-Cheap garish coloured nail varnish from Go-Lo or the $2 shop is just perfect for painting plain white china to give your mod mini scene that extra pop.
+Cheap garish coloured nail varnish from a discount shop is just perfect for painting plain white china to give your mod mini scene that extra pop.

 I painted a cheap basic vase bright lime green by upturning it onto a wooden skewer which I then held onto while I painted the vase (and placed in an empty bottle to hold it steady while it dried.)